Jaffer-sadiq/GitHub-Actions/Labfiles/create-environment.md

 ### Summary

-In this lab, you learned about setting up GitHub Environment and verified using Reviewer account, Wait timer, Environment variables, and secrets.
+In this lab, you learned about setting up a GitHub Environment and verified using a Reviewer account, a Wait timer, Environment variables, and secrets.